akvo/wai-sdg-portal/docs/wai-demo/source/auth0.rst

 ************************

-**7. Change your-domain.com with your app-domain for all the field below**
+**7. Change your-domain.com with your app-domain for all the field below keep login url blank**

   .. image:: ../assets/auth0-steps/fd75db30-54ea-4f61-9be4-c0d15a618561.png
      :alt: Step 20 screenshot